Home » Symptoms » Cat Symptoms A-Z » Feed Intolerances

 Outlook on current research

-Current research on feed intolerances in cats focuses on identifying specific food components that cause adverse reactions.
+In current research on feed intolerances in cats, the focus is on identifying specific food components that cause undesirable reactions.
 Scientists are investigating the role of proteins, as these are often considered the main triggers.
-Advances in genomics and proteomics are making it possible to identify specific genetic markers that could make cats susceptible to intolerances.
+Advances in genomics and proteomics make it possible to identify specific genetic markers that could make cats susceptible to intolerances.
 These findings could lead to more targeted diagnostic tests in the future.

 Innovative approaches such as the development of hypoallergenic feeds are also the subject of current research.
 These special diets are formulated to minimize allergic reactions by eliminating potentially problematic ingredients or replacing them with alternative proteins.
-The effectiveness of such diets is being tested in clinical trials to assess their benefits and acceptance in cats.
+The effectiveness of such diets is tested in clinical studies to evaluate their benefits and acceptance in cats.

 Frequently asked questions